brookman/mobile-ar-public/doc/tutorial/workshop_tutorial.rst

    I. Plug-in the device on your Laptop
    II.
 Verify that the device is reachable by adb
-       Ender :code:`adb device -l` in you command line.
+       Enter :code:`adb devices -l` in you command line.
 You should now see something like:

        :code:`8ATX0YYJK              device product:blueline model:Pixel_3 device:blueline transport_id:1`
    III.
 If the device is shown as *unauthorized*